N9EWO Review :

 None of the keys are backlit.
 Knob encoder has a soft detent with each step.
 This has a nice feel with no slop either as rotated or general wobble.

 2 tuning steps are available with the knob.
-No muting is present on SW/LW or FM.
+No muting is present on SW / LW or FM.
 However if the knob is spun fast then a slight amount of muting can be detected.
-There is tuning muting present within the MW band however no matter how fast you go..
+There is “tuning” muting present within the MW band however no matter how fast you go.
+On MW there is no muting on the 1 kHz step (provided you don't tune too fast), with the faster 9 or 10 khz step , muting does happen and is a bit annoying.

-Outside the band presets when tuning with the knob (using the 5 kHz step), once you reach the end of that band preset, you will automatically jump down or up to the next preset band.
-A way around this is just before one gets to the end of that preset band, tap the up-or-down slewing (left and right arrow buttons on either side of the menu) past the preset band point and you can then continue tuning out of a band and continue to still use 5 kHz steps.
-If you are using the 1 kHz step then this is not valid and will just continue past the band preset (in 1 kHz step the band preset is not recognized using the knob).
+Outside the band presets when tuning with the knob using the 5 kHz step (when using 1 kHz step this is ignored), once you reach the end of that band preset, you will automatically jump down or up to the next preset band.
+A way around this is just before one gets to the end of that preset band, tap the up-or-down slewing (left and right arrow buttons on either side of the menu) past the preset band point and you can then continue tuning “out of a band” and continue to still use 5 kHz steps.
+If you are using the 1 kHz step then this is not valid and will just continue past the band preset (again in 1 kHz step the band preset is not recognized using the knob).

 Also with any direct entry using the keyboard and this frequency lies outside the preset areas, if you wish to tune in 5 kHz steps using the tuning knob, tap the up-down slewing a couple of times before you do.
 If this is not done as soon as the knob is turned it will zip to edge of the closest preset band.